ggfisher/hello-world/access_path_selection_calculation.md

   *  At the leaf node, we have 1000 pages.
 So how many pages above the leaf node do we need to access these 1000 pages?
 We need 10 since each page of Directory Entries can hold 100 pointers - 1000/100 = 10.
 And now we need the root node to be able to access these 10 pages, so there are _**3**_ levels to the Secondary Index B+ Tree.
 * __**Final Calculation.**__  In order to get to the starting page, we need to do __*2*__ accesses to get to where you need to start.
 We then need to scan the number of leaf pages.
 How many do we need to scan?
 It is determined by taking the product of the __**selectivity**__ and the number of pages which would be __**0.9 X 1000 = 900**__.
 So we have to scan 900 leaf pages, and each leaf page contains 100 pointers and each of these pointers take one page access.
 So we will have __**900 X 100 = 90,000 page accesses**__

-The final number of accesses will be:
+The total number of all required accesses will be:

    __**2**__ accesses to go through the index
    __**900**__ accesses to scan the leaf nodes